Zack Short Player Props: Tigers vs. Royals

 Zack Short At The Plate

-- Short has four doubles, four home runs and 13 walks while hitting .208.
+- Short is hitting .203 with four doubles, four home runs and 13 walks.

-- Short has had an RBI in 10 games this season (20.0%), including six multi-RBI outings (12.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Short has an RBI in 10 of 51 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

-- In nine of 50 games this year, he has scored, including multiple runs once.
+- He has scored at least once nine times this season (17.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.